The 12dicts Word Lists

 I consider 12dicts to have been very successful.
 It has been used in applications ranging from word games to literacy programs.
 It has influenced a body of open-source software, including the aspell spelling checker and the OpenOffice.org Writer.

-I have now completed Release 5 of 12dicts, which adds two new lists to the package: a lemmatized list, dividing the vocabulary of previously released lists into sets of closely related words, along with a rearrangement of these lemmas into bands based on their frequency of use.
-Release 5 of 12dicts can be downloaded here.
+I have now completed Release 6 of 12dicts, which is a major new release.
+It adds five new lists, all but one based on a set of six "advanced learner's" ESL dictionaries, and makes significant changes to three others.
+Release 6.0.2 of 12dicts, a minor revision of Release 6, can be downloaded here.
 As with the previous versions, your comments and suggestions are welcomed, and I would be pleased to learn how 12dicts is being used.

 To comment on this page, e-mail Alan at wyrdplay.org